The Rhinoplasty Consultation Process

 What to Expect During a Rhinoplasty Consultation

-One way to think of a rhinoplasty consultation is as a “meet and greet” between you and a facial plastic surgeon.
-It’s an opportunity for you to ask the surgeon questions and for them to review your medical history and examine your nose and face.
+One way to think of this cosmetic surgery consultation is as a “meet and greet” between you and a facial plastic surgeon.
+It’s an opportunity for you to ask the surgeon questions and for them to review your medical history and examine your nose and facial features.
 You might want to schedule several consultations with different surgeons to get an idea of what’s out there and to improve your odds of working with a surgeon you get along with.

-During your consultation, you can expect the surgeon to ask you lots of questions.
-They will most likely ask you about your goals and reasons for wanting surgery as well as what your expectations are for rhinoplasty.
+During a consultation, the surgeon will typically ask a series of questions.
+They will most likely ask you about your aesthetic goals and reasons for wanting surgery as well as what your expectations are for rhinoplasty.

-The surgeon will also ask you about your medical history, including any past surgeries and any medical conditions you have, particularly chronic conditions.
+The surgeon will also ask you about your medical history, including any previous surgeries, current medication, and any medical conditions you have, particularly chronic conditions.
 They’ll also conduct a physical exam during the consultation and will likely take photos of your nose.
+This for determine if you will need a functional rhinoplasty or only a cosmetic procedure.

 You can also use the consultation as an opportunity to learn more about the cost of rhinoplasty and your financing options.